ArcanaFramework/fileformats/docs/source/workflows.rst

    "/path/to/image.jpg"

-However, file-formats that consist of multiple files (common in scientific data) will define separate required properties for each file.
+However, file-formats that consist of multiple files (common in scientific data) will typically define separate required properties for each file.
 For example, the Analyze_ neuroimaging format, which stores the image in a file with the extension ".img" and metadata in a separate header file with the extension ".hdr".